Tea in Turkey: Economics

 In 2018, Germany was the top importer of Turkish tea.
-Within the months of January and August, Turkey made a profit of approximately 770,000 U.S. dollars from exporting tea to Germany.
+Between January and August, Turkey generated a profit of approximately 770,000 U.S. dollars from exporting tea to Germany.
 Turkey exported nearly 1,500 tonnes of its domestic tea in 2018.
-The amount of tea exported for the year 2018 was valued at 5.7 million U.S. dollars.
-As of 2017, Turkey ranks as the fifth largest exporter of tea in the world.
+The amount of tea exported in 2018 was valued at 5.7 million U.S. dollars.
+As of 2017, Turkey ranks as the fifth-largest exporter of tea in the world.

 Impact of COVID-19

 As a result of the COVID-19 pandemic, the Black Sea province witnessed a change in the demographics of the workers during the tea-harvesting season.
-Traditionally from the Caucasus, such as Georgia and Azerbaijan, the 40,000 workers who were anticipating harvesting tea were not let in the country due to the pandemic.
+The 40,000 workers, traditionally from the Caucasus, such as fro, Georgia and Azerbaijan, who were anticipating harvesting tea, were not let in the country due to the pandemic.
 This void was filled by African immigrants, primarily from Gambia and Senegal, who had been residing in Turkey with a visa.

 The government “eased domestic travel restrictions” for harvesters of tea to travel to the Rize province.
-The harvesters were mandated to quarantine for fourteen days before getting to work.
+The harvesters were mandated to quarantine for 14 days before beginning work.